 See the full list of equipment operator skills.

-Those equipment operators who do attend college, typically earn either a business degree or a general studies degree.
-Less commonly earned degrees for equipment operators include a automotive technology degree or a criminal justice degree.
+Those equipment operators who do attend college, typically earn either business degrees or general studies degrees.
+Less commonly earned degrees for equipment operators include automotive technology degrees or criminal justice degrees.

 Once you've obtained the level of education you're comfortable with, you might start applying to companies to become an equipment operator.
-We've found that most equipment operator resumes include experience from Walmart, CRH America, Inc., and Pike.
+We've found that most equipment operator resumes include experience from Walmart, Tradesmen International, and Pike.
 Of recent, Walmart had 157 positions open for equipment operators.
-Meanwhile, there are 69 job openings at CRH America, Inc. and 37 at Pike.
+Meanwhile, there are 97 job openings at Tradesmen International and 87 at Pike.

 View more details on equipment operator salaries across the United States.

 Some other companies you might be interested in as a equipment operator include United States Army Corps of Engineers, Schlumberger, and United States Marine.
 These three companies were found to hire the most equipment operators from the top 100 U.S. educational institutions.

 For the most part, equipment operators make their living in the construction and manufacturing industries.
 Equipment operators tend to make the most in the energy industry with an average salary of $38,765.
 The equipment operator annual salary in the government and construction industries generally make $36,669 and $36,102 respectively.
 Additionally, equipment operators who work in the energy industry make 3.8% more than equipment operators in the retail Industry.